craigalodon/adventofcode2025/journal/dayfour.md

 if statements and manual calculations in the `getAdjacent` function.

 Still, it was very easy to modify from part one to part two.
-I have some doubts about the way they do it—they complete a whole pass before moving any rolls, whereas I think you could just remove rolls as you go, but I had stuff to do, so I went with the solution presented here.
+I have some doubts about the way they recommend doing it—they complete a whole pass before moving any rolls, whereas I think you could just remove rolls as you go, but I had stuff to do, so I went with the solution presented here.